georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 <!-- TODO -->
 </p>

 Note: All code examples used in this article are simplified snippets of code from the [Coffee Election app](https://github.com/jurebajt/coffee-election-ng-app-example){:target='_blank'}.
-Coffee Election app is an Angular app showcasing the scalable Angular app architecture described in this article.
+Coffee Election app is an Angular app showcasing the scalable Angular app architecture described below.
 It lets its users vote for their favorite type of coffee and displays voting results.
-To see actual, non-simplified implementations, just click on the file name above code snippets.
+To see actual, non-simplified implementation, click on the file name above code snippets.

 ## Contents <!-- omit in toc -->